theoboldalex/tra.sh/README.md

-# XSH - A Bash Static Site Generator
+# YEE.SH - A Bash Static Site Generator

 ### How?
 To build the site, simply run `make`.
 This will run `scripts/build.sh` and will parse the `content` directory and build html files from the